busytex/busytex/README.md

-# TexWaller: texlive.js on WASM
+# TexWaller: client-side LaTex to PDF compilation on WASM

 Currently compiles into a **fully static binary** (via musl on Alpine Linux):
 - xetex